-Teachers run a daily communication system with parents called Class Dojo which can be accessed any time to share successes and information.
+Teachers run a daily communication system with parents called Class Dojo which can be accessed any time to share successes and information (please see page on the website dedicated to Class Dojo).

 Regular surveys are done using the Ofsted model and recently the Westminster Diocesan Education Service (WDES) survey which have always been positive.
 We also do our own bespoke ones asking for ideas to make things even better.